Striker Support

-This group is open to any housing association tenant or resident who is withholding all or part of their rent or service charge payments.
-It also has resources for those who considering withholding payment.
+For any tenant or resident who is withholding all or part of their rent or service charge payments, or considering doing so, you will find some additional help and resources here.
+Please also see our resources for strikers.

 Strike Survey